opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index-settings.md

 - `cluster.thread_pool.<scaling-threadpool>.core` (Integer): Specifies the core size of the scaling thread pool.
 Overrides the default provided in `opensearch.yml`.

 Before tuning thread pool settings dynamically, note that these are expert-level settings that can potentially destabilize your cluster.
 Modifying thread pool settings applies the same thread pool size to all nodes, so it's not recommended for clusters with different hardware for the same roles.
-Similarly, avoid tuning thread pools shared by both data nodes and cluster manager nodes for the same reason.
-After making these changes, we recommend monitoring your cluster to ensure it remains stable and performs as expected.
+Similarly, avoid tuning thread pools shared by both data nodes and cluster manager nodes.
+After making these changes, we recommend monitoring your cluster to ensure that it remains stable and performs as expected.
 {: .warning}

 ## Index-level index settings